nfriend/website-3.0/_drafts/2022-09-22-dactyl-manuform.md

 </figure>
 <br>

-I soldered the diodes into place and snipped the extra length.
+I soldered the diodes into place and snipped the extra leg.

 <figure>
     <img loading="lazy" src="{{ 'assets/img/dactyl-manuform/diodes_soldered.jpg' | relative_url }}" alt="A keyboard half with diodes soldered to one pin of the switch" />
-    <figcaption>Diodes snipped and soldered</figcaption>
+    <figcaption>Diodes soldered and snipped</figcaption>
 </figure>
 <br>

-I soldered the remaining diode legs together to form the rows of the matrix.
+I soldered the remaining diode legs together to form the rows of the [key matrix](https://en.wikipedia.org/wiki/Keyboard_matrix_circuit).

 <figure>
     <img loading="lazy" src="{{ 'assets/img/dactyl-manuform/diodes_soldered_together.jpg' | relative_url }}" alt="A keyboard half with diodes soldered together to form rows of the keyboard matrix" />
-    <figcaption>Diode legs soldered together</figcaption>
+    <figcaption>Diode legs soldered together into rows</figcaption>
 </figure>
 <br>

-The columns were wired used small, individual pieces of insulated wire.
+I used small, individual pieces of insulated wire to form the columns.

 <figure>
     <img loading="lazy" src="{{ 'assets/img/dactyl-manuform/columns_soldered.jpg' | relative_url }}" alt="A keyboard half with wires soldered to the switches to form columns of the keyboard matrix" />
-    <figcaption>Rows wired</figcaption>
+    <figcaption>Don't look too closely; I'm really bad at soldering</figcaption>
 </figure>
 <br>

-I installed [DuPont wires](https://en.wikipedia.org/wiki/Jump_wire) to save me from needing to solder the wires directly to the microcontroller.
+I installed [DuPont connectors](https://en.wikipedia.org/wiki/Jump_wire) so I didn't have to solder directly to the microcontroller.
+This saved me a _lot_ of headache since it took quite a bit of trial and error to get all pins in the right spot.

 <figure>
     <img loading="lazy" src="{{ 'assets/img/dactyl-manuform/dupont_connectors_attached.jpg' | relative_url }}" alt="A keyboard half with DuPont connectors installed to each row and column of the keyboard matrix" />